 "Spiral Aloe" does well outdoors.
 But it is extremely difficult to cultivate.
 So it is best suited for professional growers.
 The propagation is also very difficult.

-It actively grows in Spring to Fall.
+It actively grows from Spring to Fall.
 So do care a little extra in these seasons.
 You should also fertilize if possible, especially if growing in a container.
 It is dormant in Summer Months.
 So only water enough to keep it alive, otherwise, it won't need it.

-Aloe polyphylla "Spiral Aloe" requires the typical succulent watering schedule.
+Aloe polyphylla "Spiral Aloe" requires the typical succulent and cacti watering schedule.
 It is best to water once the soil is totally dry.
 Otherwise, its roots may rot in wet soil.
-You can check the soil by putting your finger into the soil for about 2.5 inches deep.
+You can check the soil by putting your finger into the soil about 2.5 inches deep.
 OR typically water after 4 to 7 days, depending on your environment conditions.

 It is a summer dormant plant and does require much water in this season, except in excessively hot and dry conditions.

 The natural habitat of Aloe polyphylla "Spiral Aloe" is "Lesotho mountain peaks", near South Africa.
 It hangs on to rocky cracks, in mountainous slopes with a lot of grass around.
 Sometimes, it comes under snow in the Winter season.